lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Take a look at the sampled data, then add cholesterol as an $x$, subject ID as the random term, and use a binomial family.
+- Look over the sampled data, then add cholesterol as a $x$, subject ID as the random term, and use a binomial family.

 `@hint`
 - The random term goes in the `(1 | ___)` portion of code.